Salman7177/compscifp/README.md

 # TO DO

-- [ ] - Organize user/post JSON data
+- [x] - Organize user/post JSON data
-- [ ] - How to read back JSON properly
+- [x] - How to read back JSON properly
+- [ ] - Add JSON to profile page and posts
 - [ ] - UI for posts
 - [ ] - Add UI together